 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports AB 1894 (Weber).
-This bill would improve access to federal benefits for California’s low-income college students by expanding the CalFresh Restaurant Meals Program to all California State University locations regardless of whether or not their county has chosen to participate in the program for the non-student population.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports AB 1894 (Weber), to improve access to federal benefits for California’s low-income college students by expanding the CalFresh Restaurant Meals Program (RMP) to all California State University locations regardless of whether or not their county has chosen to participate in the program for the non-student population.

-Pediatricians across the state urge you to vote AYE on AB 1894 (Weber).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully request you to sign AB 1894 (Weber) into law.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.